• Home

 Jump to Recipe

 I'm spoiling the surprise right away.
 The "surprise" is potato chips!
-These are oatmeal cookies with potato chips, courtesy of Louise who adapted a recipe from the late, great, queen of cookies, Maida Heatter.
+These are oatmeal cookies with potato chips, courtesy of a reader named Louise who adapted this recipe from one called Key Largo Oatmeal Cookies by Maida Heatter.

 Oatmeal cookies with potato chips in them.